There is no separate Workforce Pell application

 The FAFSA conversation has changed.
 Populations that previously had no reason to file, including bachelor's-degree holders changing careers and adults pursuing short credentials, now do.
 Building FAFSA completion into intake for any participant considering an eligible program captures aid that was not available to them a year ago.

 Availability is local and moving.
 The honest answer to "can I use this" is "it depends on the program and the state, and the answer is changing monthly."
 Advisors who track their state's certification list will give better answers than any national summary can.
+Our Workforce Pell status page is refreshed monthly and links to each state's authoritative program list where one exists.

 The lifetime eligibility tradeoff belongs in the advising conversation, documented.
 A participant who spends Pell eligibility on a short-term program should do it as an informed choice, particularly younger participants who may pursue degrees later.
 Research from The Pew Charitable Trusts notes that most students in nondegree programs have historically paid out of pocket, so for many participants Workforce Pell replaces personal spending rather than displacing future aid, but the individual math differs and the conversation takes five minutes.